Final report for OW18-031

-Crop pollination is one of the most important aspects of agriculture, both economically and ecologically.
-Worryingly, many pollinators are known to be decreasing worldwide.
-Anecdotally, many Alaskan farmers have observed similar trends and have had to rely on either the importation of commercially-reared pollinators or hand-pollination for successful crop production.
+Crop pollination is one of the most important aspects of agriculture, both economically and ecologically; however, many pollinators are known to be decreasing worldwide.
+Anecdotally, many Alaskan farmers have observed similar trends which may affect both pollination and supplemental pollination techniques.
+It is common to rely on either the importation of commercially-reared pollinators or hand-pollination for successful crop production.
 This is especially true for greenhouses and high tunnels, as they act as an additional barrier to insect pollination.

-With a short growing season, indoor crops are a necessity for Alaskan producers, which results in the importation of honey bees and/or bumble bees to supplement pollination.
-This is of great concern because of the possible presence of novel pathogens or parasites which may be transmitted to local native bumble bees.
-In addition, the cost of bee packages has soared due to the destructive presence of the Varroa mite and colony collapse disorder, and the great shipping distance to Alaska.
+With a short growing season, indoor crops are a necessity for Alaskan producers, which can result in the importation of honeybees (Apis melliflera) or bumble bees (Bombus spp.) to supplement pollination.
+This is of concern because of the possible presence of novel pathogens or parasites which may be transmitted to local native bumble bees.
+In addition, the cost of bee packages has soared due to the destructive presence of the Varroa mite (Varroa spp.), colony collapse disorder, and the great shipping distance to Alaska.
 Hand pollination is an alternative to purchasing pollinators, but this is a time-consuming and tedious process for farmers.

 1. Assess a simple method of attracting native pollinators to high tunnels with modified blue vane traps to enhance pollination success.

 a.
 Evaluate in a paired comparison experiment whether native pollinators are drawn and attracted into high tunnels by comparing small high tunnels with and without modified blue vane traps near their entrance.
 Monitor and quantify pollination success through the successful production of tomato fruit at the Georgeson Botanical Garden with the use of four small greenhouses in 2019-2020.